Djalu Gurruwiwi: Films and videos

-Westwind: Djalu’s Legacy
+Westwind: Djalu's Legacy

 In 2017, Westwind: Djalu's Legacy was released.
-It was directed by British filmmaker Ben Strunin, and Djalu's son Larry Gurruwiwi and multi-instrumentalist singer-songwriter Gotye are in the cast.
-Initially titled Baywara (Yolngu for "lightning power", which features as a theme), the story tells of Gurruwiwi's need to pass on the sacred knowledge of the yidaki and its songlines, and Larry's initial reluctance to take on the role.
-The film's title echoes that of Larry's band, Bärra West Wind (Bärra being the Galpu name of the West Wind songline).
+It was directed by renowned British filmmaker Ben Strunin, and cameo production by Djalu's son Larry Gurruwiwi, and multi-instrumentalist singer-songwriter Gotye are in the cast.
+Initially titled Baywara (Yolngu for "lightning power", which features as a theme), the story tells of Gurruwiwi's need to pass on the sacred knowledge of the yidaki and its songlines, It also features Larry's initial reluctance to take on the role.
+The film's title echoes that truth and brilliance of Larry's band, Bärra West Wind (Bärra being the Galpu name of the West Wind songline).